ablank/blank/README.md

 # blank

-A seed project for developing with NodeJS.

-- Compile sass to css

-- Minify css

-- Beautify & minify js

-- Create png icons/favicons from svg source

-- Optimize images

-Git this repo and `npm install` to run the initial build, then `npm run` any the following commands:
+A seed project for development.
+Git and `npm install` this repo, then `npm run` any the following commands:

 - `build`: Remove all /dist files and regenerate all files from /src
 - `build:style-dictionary`: Regenerate style-dictionary{.json,.scss,.yml} files from /src/style-dictionary